 The Kotter International Center for Leaders will be announced in the coming weeks, but interested readers can sign up to our newsletter to be notified as soon as updated information is released.
 The latest information and as a sign-up form for the newsletter are available on our website, www.kotterinternational.com.

-We’ve got a lot of readers who are leaders and managers, and you’ve given us lots of advice.
-Looking back on your great career and substantial experience: if you could give readers one piece of advice, what would it be?
+8. Looking back on your great career and substantial experience: if you could give readers one piece of advice, what would it be?

 “The leadership challenge facing you is impossible for you to handle alone.
 It can’t be done.” – John Kotter

 One of the most fundamental questions people started asking me about 10 to 15 years ago was: “What kind of leadership are we going to need for the 21st Century?”
 What most people were expecting back from me were answers such as, “Leadership that is more sophisticated, more technical, more scientific, less command and control,” for example.